Theory and evidence in contemporary development

 - Full Year

-Building on the first year core course, Introduction to Development Studies, this course will explore key issues, debates and theories through case studies and / or a regional focus.
-Each theme will be taught across several sessions, to provide a comparative approach that explores the importance of context in shaping outcomes, policies and processes of development.
-The course will show, through selected case studies, the relationship between theoretical work and empirical work in development studies.
-Students will learn competing theoretical approaches to the issues and themes, and how data is used by different perspectives, both to illustrate the contentions of a particular theory, and undermine the contentions of other approaches.
+The main objective of this module is to show, through selected case studies, the relationship between theoretical work and empirical research in development studies.
+Specific development debates will be selected and students will be taught competing theoretical approaches to these issues, and how data is used by different perspectives, both to illustrate the contentions of a particular theory, and undermine the contentions of other approaches.
 Rather than being taught in the abstract, specific development debates will be used to illustrate the theoretical approaches, and the relationship between theory and empirical research.
-These debates will include a focus on states and institutions; violence and conflict; social movements and civil society; finance; labour and development; and natural resource development.
+These debates will include the different ways of conceptualising and measuring development; the role of institutions and social structures in economic development; debt crisis and structural adjustment; the political economy of international financial flows; gender and development; natural resource governance; and the political economy of violence and war.

 Objectives and learning outcomes of the course